Page last updated: 27 Nov 2018

 Because tobacco is so addictive it's important to support people who want to quit smoking.

 - Remind them you are there to support them.

 - Don’t nag!
 Be positive and remind people of the many reasons to not smoke – you will have more money, your taste buds will come alive, you will breathe easier, you’ll smell nicer!

-- Tell them about quit smoking services that can help.
+- Tell them about stop smoking services that can help.